 ~ Son Clyde Ellsworth Turney ~

-Clyde "was a member of the First Methodist church and a roundhouse foreman for the Pennsylvania and Lake Erie Railroad at Dickerson Run for 35 years, retiring in 1953," reported the Daily Courier.
+Clyde learned the machinist's trade and was " a roundhouse foreman for the Pennsylvania and Lake Erie Railroad at Dickerson Run for 35 years, retiring in 1953," reported the Daily Courier.

-Clyde passed away at the age of 73 on Jan.
+Burdened with heart disease and diabetes, Clyde developed gangrene of his right foot.
+His life ebbed away over the span of six weeks, and he passed away at the age of 73 on Jan.
 29, 1961.
 He was laid to rest in Hill Grove Cemetery.
 At the time, he and Rose Lee had 42 grandchildren.

 Rose Lee outlived her husband by two decades.
 She died at the age of 89 in 1981, and was buried beside her husband at Hill Grove.

-Son Benjamin R. Turney (1909-1973) was "an engineer employed by the Pittsburgh and Lake Erie Railroad since 1941, and was a member of the Brotherhood of Locomotive Engineers and the Loyal Order Of Moose," said the Connellsville Daily Courier.
+Son Benjamin R. Turney (1909-1973) was born in 1909.
+He never married.
+At the age of 20, in 1930, he worked as a laborer in the local glass factory, likely Anchor Hocking in South Connellsville.
+In 1940, his work at the glass plant was as a selector.
+He was "an engineer employed by the Pittsburgh and Lake Erie Railroad since 1941, and was a member of the Brotherhood of Locomotive Engineers and the Loyal Order Of Moose," said the Connellsville Daily Courier.
 "He had lived in South Connellsville for many years.
 He was a member of Wesley United Methodist church and its Men's Bible Class."
-He never married.
 He died at the age of 63 on May 8, 1973.

-During World War II, son Orville Turney (1925-1944) served with Company E, 7th Infantry, 3rd Division, and was killed in action in Anzio, Italy.
+Son Orville Turney (1925-1944) was born on Jan.
+19, 1924 in South Connellsville.
+He attended the Gibson School in boyhood.
+During World War II, he served with Company E, 7th Infantry, 3rd Division, and was killed in action in Anzio, Italy.
 Prior to the war, he was employed by Anchor Hocking Glass Corporation in Connellsville.
 He joined the Army in April 1943, and took basic training at Fort McClellan, AL, going overseas in September 1943.
-During an amphibian invasion of Anzio by 40,000 Allies troops hoping to out-maneuver German troops, the 7th Infantry broke through and moved to capture Rome.
+He was assigned to North Africa and was involved in the Sicilian and Italian campaigns.
+Then, when he was moved to an amphibian invasion of Anzio by 40,000 Allies troops hoping to out-maneuver German troops, the 7th Infantry broke through and moved to capture Rome.
+On May 15, 1944, his commanding officer Capt.
+Frank L. Williams sent his parents a letter, as reprinted in part in the Daily Courier, saying that Orville had shown "personal courage and outstanding achievement, adding that he had been doing splendid work on the Anzio beachhead and 'during these trying days we need men of his calibre.'
+The captain stated that the soldier was well and in good health."
 Orville's death occurred on May 23, 1944, just a few weeks before D-Day.
 He is one of many extended cousins to lose their lives in the service of their nation during wartime.
 His remains were returned to Connellsville from Europe in August 1948, more than four years after his death, for burial at Hill Grove Cemetery.
-(His grave marker is seen here.)

-Daughter Martha C. Turney (1927-2009) married Leroy E. Colborn ( ? - ? ).
+Daughter Martha C. Turney (1927-2009) was born in 1927 in South Connellsville.
+She was united in holy matrimony with Leroy E. Colborn ( ? - ? ).
 "Early in her life," said the Daily Courier, "Martha was employed at the now former Anchor Hocking Plant in South Connellsville and later in life she did babysitting for several area families...
 Martha was an excellent baker and was well known for her delicious pies!"
 They had four children.
 Martha passed away at the age of 82 in the Eicher's Family Nursing Home in Normalville, Fayette County, on March 14, 2009.
 At the time of her death, Martha and Leroy had produced eight grandchildren.

 ~ Son Albert F. Turney ~